 1/2 a r

 We have 7 of these triangles in the septagon, so to get its area, we must get the area of ALL seven triangles.

 7 1/2 a r

 7/2 a r

-Ther Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a Septagon shape is no different.
+The Perimeter of ANY shape is simply the sum total of all the lengths of the shape - and a septagon is no different.

 Step 1: Draw a straight line lightly using your ruler and pencil on your paper. - This is what we call a construction line.

 Step 2: Indicate on this line, one point - this point will be the first of the seven vertices.